anymod/guide/docs/examples/add-a-mod.md

 ### 3. Add the mod to your page

-In the mod editor view, click the **Add to website** button in top right corner.

 First, paste the **mod tag** in the `<body>` wherever you want the mod to appear.

 Next, paste the **AnyMod script** just before the closing `</head>` tag of your web page.